vogler75/automation-gateway/README.md

 ## Configuration

 See config.yaml in the app directory for an example how to configure the Gateway.
-You can pass a configuration file name to the program as the first argument.
+You can pass a configuration file name to the program as the first argument or by setting a environment variable GATEWAY_CONFIG.
 If no argument is given then config.yaml will be used.
 If there are any questions about the configuration, please get in touch with me.

 ## Example Topics
 Note: remove the blanks between the slashes! (just here for better readabilty)